genricoloni/rust_roadmap/readme.md

 - Understand how Rust implements object-oriented programming.
 - Learn how to use trait objects for dynamic dispatch.

 ### Week 4 - Day 4

 **Topics**:

-- Advanced traits
+- Smart pointers
-- Overriding default trait implementations, using supertraits.
+- `Box<T>`, `Rc<T>`

 **Goals**:

-- Understand how to create more complex trait hierarchies.
+- Understand the differences between smart pointers and references.
-- Practice using traits to extend functionality.
+- Learn how to use smart pointers for shared ownership.

 ### Week 4 - Day 5

 **Topics**:

-- Advanced types
+- Interior mutability
-- The `never` and `newtype` patterns, associated types.
+- `RefCell<T>`, usage with `Rc<T>`

 **Goals**:

-- Learn how to use advanced types to improve code clarity.
+- Understand how to mutate data inside an immutable reference.
-- Practice creating or extending a small project that uses generics and custom traits.
+- Learn how to use `RefCell` for interior mutability.

 ---